 Anyone having a close relationship with a cockspur hawthorn (Crataegus crus-galli) probably has scratches to show for it.
 These dense shrubs, native to eastern Canada and the United States, bear long, sharp thorns that can draw blood.

-Like the species plant, thornless cockspur hawthorns grow into rather short trees with broad, rounded canopies and horizontal braches.
+Like the species plant, thornless cockspur hawthorns grow into rather short trees with broad, rounded canopies and horizontal branches.
 They top out at about 30 feet (9 m.) tall and equally wide.
-Thornless hawthorn trees usually are low-branched with dense foliage.
+Thornless hawthorn trees usually are low branched with dense foliage.
 Sometimes they are seen growing as large, flat-topped shrubs.

 Growing a Thornless Cockspur Hawthorn

 If you are thinking of growing a thornless cockspur hawthorn, you’ll find the tree an ornamental delight in a garden.
 They have the distinct advantage of not being armed and dangerous, as well as the best characteristics of the hawthorn.
-These deciduous trees grow in U.S. Department of Agriculture plant hardiness zones 4 through 8.
+These deciduous trees grow in USDA plant hardiness zones 4 through 8.

 If you want to know how to grow a thornless cockspur hawthorn, the first tip is to plant it in a sunny location.
 They need six hours of direct sun to thrive.